leezj-cbm/laravelNotebook/CRUD.md

   - JS/Pages/Project/Index -> link to Project/Edit
   - JS/Pages/Project/Edit -> Page with the forms to update
   - App/Http/Controller/ProjectController -> edit function
+  - App/Http/Requests/UpdateProjectRequest - > for validation of request?

 1. Ensure Project.index edit link points to route(project.edit) and pass in the designated project to edit page